-When you first start investing you may not have a lot of money to put into the share market.
-But I wouldn’t let that put you off.
-After all, even an investment of $1,000 has the potential to grow materially over the long-term.
+If you only have a modest amount of money to invest in the share market, don’t worry.
+This is because even an investment of $1,000 has the potential to grow materially over the long-term.

-The post Where to invest $1,000 in ASX shares in December appeared first on Motley Fool Australia.
+The post Where to invest $1,000 into ASX shares in 2020 appeared first on Motley Fool Australia.

 Our Motley Fool experts have just released a brand new FREE report, detailing 5 dirt cheap shares that you can buy today.